"How do I find a Bolivian consulate?" is a common question we receive through our Bolivia Visa Forum

 2. There are websites that have databases of embassies and consulates around the world.
 You can find a Bolivian consulate or embassy by visiting sites like www.embassiesabroad.com and www.embassyworld.com

-3. Another way to find a Bolivian consulate is to go to the website of the Bolivian Ministry of Foreign Affairs (Ministerio de Relaciones Exteriores de Bolivia) www.rree.gob.bo
+3. Another way to find a Bolivian consulate is to go to the website of the Bolivian Ministry of Foreign Affairs (Ministerio de Relaciones Exteriores de Bolivia - Cancilleria) www.cancilleria.gob.bo

-If your country is not on the Bolivian consulate or embassy listing, there is no representation of Bolivia in your country.
+If your country is not on the Bolivian consulate or embassy listing, that means there is no representation of Bolivia in your country.
 In that case, use the list to find a country near you.
-Citizens of countries in which there is no Bolivian consulate are allowed to use a Bolivian consulate in any country in the region.
+Citizens of countries in which there is no Bolivian consulate are allowed to use a Bolivian consulate in any country nearby.

-4. If you speak Spanish, you can contact the Ministerio de Relaciones Exteriores directly:
+4. If you speak Spanish, you can contact the Ministerio de Relaciones Exteriores directly.
+Click on CONTACTO on their website to send them an email, or contact them here:

-Plaza Murillo - c.
+Address: Plaza Murillo c.
 Ingavi esq. c.
-Junin, La Paz - Bolivia
+Junín

 Click here to search for a Bolivian Consulate